mobile app bar

 Udonis Haslem, Miami Heat jersey retirement

-Udonis Haslem was known for being an enforcer on the court and for having a wild, no-nonsense persona off of it.
-Whether it was holding teammates accountable in the locker room or keeping the Miami Heat’s culture in check, Haslem didn’t shy away from speaking his mind or throwing his weight around.
-Throughout his 20-year career, Haslem built a reputation as the ultimate “OG,” a guy you respected but definitely didn’t want to cross.
+Udonis Haslem, known for being an enforcer on the court and a wild, no-nonsense person off it, built a reputation as the ultimate “OG” during his 20-year career in the NBA (2003 to 2023).
+Whether it was holding teammates accountable in the locker room or keeping the Miami Heat’s culture in check, Haslem was never shy of throwing his weight around and always spoke his mind.

-Haslem’s wild side didn’t start with the Miami Heat.
-It dates back to his days at the University of Florida.
 Alongside future Miami teammate Mike Miller, the gritty big man helped lead the Gators to the NCAA Tournament in each of his four collegiate seasons.
-However, even with the basketball team performing, they weren’t the talk of the campus — the football team was.
+However, even with the basketball team performing, they weren’t the talk of the campus.
+The football team was.

 With both squads vying to assert their dominance on campus, tensions between Florida’s basketball and football teams ran high.
-But in what Udonis Haslem called the wildest night of his college career, those rivalries exploded into a full-blown brawl, an unforgettable clash that came with serious consequences.
+But in what Haslem called the wildest night of his college career, those rivalries exploded into a full-blown brawl, an unforgettable clash that came with serious consequences.

 “I used to get in trouble a lot, man.
 I think my wildest night was the fight at the club with football players,” Haslem said on a recent episode of The OGs.

 “Beat ’em up, too,” Miller interjected.
 “You don’t gotta get into that.
-It was an altercation between the basketball players, the football players.”
+It was an altercation between the basketball players, [and] the football players.”

-“At the club, and then went crazy, and bottles were flying, and people were fighting.
-People got arrested,” Haslem continued.
 “That’s when [Florida football coach Steve Spurrier] called Billy Donovan and said, ‘Keep him away from my guys … I don’t want him in no classes with any of my guys.’
-So that was probably the wildest night that I had.”
+So that was probably the wildest night that I had,” added the three-time NBA champion.

 Post Edited By:Jodi Whisenhunt